 Fat FIRE is great for:

-- Comfort Seekers: People who love a plush lifestyle in retirement.
+- Comfort Seekers: People who want a plush lifestyle.

 Lean FIRE: Minimalism for Early Freedom